Cisco ACI (Cisco Application Centric Infrastructure)

-Cisco’s application centric infrastructure (Cisco ACI) is ideally suited for the distributed 5g architecture.
+Cisco’s application centric infrastructure (ACI) is ideally suited for the distributed 5g architecture.
 ACI network is 5G ready which fundamentally brings the capabilities of centralized provisioning and policy management built-in security with a whitelist for hardware-based encryption, telemetry an intelligent dashboard and an assurance engine that continuously verifies and validates the entire data center network.

 One of the key challenges with a distributed 5G data center is managing a data center fabric spread across many sites and ensuring communication between sites is working optimally.
 What are the benefits of ACI in the data center?

 With Cisco’s ACI remote lift, capability operators can extend a pair of switches to a remote site and managing them from the same controller managing that central and regional data center fabric.
 Another benefit of this approach is the ability to deploy with zero touch provisioning and reducing deployment time by 75%.
 Another aspect of the 5G stack is that the workloads and services require complex traffic steering to provide user traffic optimization.

 ACI simplifies the provisioning and operations of this with ACI service graph features, both physical and virtual network functions are now integrated in the fabric deployments or seamless service chaining.
 Now GI LAN services can be and orchestrated within the data center or distributed across data center domains.

 ACI is also carrier-grade ready providing features like GTP based hashing or integrated load balancing and high availability with convergence time tested in milliseconds.
 Finally, customers can benefit from Cisco ACI telemetry to collect information about the user experience with the controller.